patrickbucher/openbsdjourney/content/basic-package-management.md

 Unfortunately, the `pkg_info -E FILE` command, which shows what package provides a given file, only works for packages that are already installed.
 However, it would be more useful to figure out which package provides a file that is not already on my system.

-For example, I'd like to use the `ss` utility as a port scanner, which is not provided by the base system.
+For example, I'd like to use the `escript` binary to run Erlang scripts, which is not provided by the base system.
 Fortunately, in the `pkg_info(1)` manpage, the section about the `-E` option points towards the `pkglocatedb` package:

     # pkg_add pkglocatedb